 - Where the data needs to be stored (e.g., in separate sources or a centralized database)

 In other words, the onus is (mostly) on marketers to document their specific customer data needs, then liaise with the data science professional or team on staff so they can determine how to best aid them: hands-on help or simply general guidance.

 Knowing customer data needs — and how to express them — is critical

 And yet, many marketers fail to communicate effectively — often because they either don’t know exactly what they want data scientists to help them with or how to articulate their ask.

-If you, an expert marketer, don’t know what data you need to make marketing science-backed decisions, your friendly, neighborhood data science professional can’t help.
+If you, an expert marketer, don’t know what data you need to make science-backed decisions, your friendly, neighborhood data science pro can’t help.